nicolastorzec/nicolastorzec/README.md

 I currently work at Yahoo as a Director of Research Engineering where I lead a team focused on ML/AI and Knowledge Graphs for Web Search and E-Commerce.
 You can reach out to me via [Linkedin](https://www.linkedin.com/in/nicolastorzec/).
 Occasionally, I'm also on [Twitter](https://x.com/nicolastorzec).

-Beside working, I also swim, bike or run at least once a day.
+Beside working, I also swim, bike and run.

+*PS: This `github` is primarily for personal projects, which I keep private.*